GENUKI Maintainers' Pages

-At some point in our researches, most of us find ourselves needing to search church Registers to find the baptism/marriage/burial record of that elusive ancestor.
+At some point in our researches, most of us find ourselves needing to search church registers to find the baptism/marriage/burial record of that elusive ancestor.
 But which churches?
-Sometimes that's straightforward enough, but often we find ourselves researching unfamiliar parts of the country and not having the local knowledge can sometimes be a real problem, especially with documents relating to times past.
+Sometimes that's straightforward enough, but often we find ourselves researching unfamiliar parts of the country and not having the local knowledge can be a real problem, especially with documents relating to times past.

 For a start, some places just don't seem to appear under the place-name we're expecting.
 Occasionally this is because there's been a simple change of name down the years.
 Sometimes it's because what today is quite a large town, was once only a hamlet; and the area you're looking for appears under the name of an ancient parish.
 Often that Parish takes its name from what is now just an obscure hamlet that - understandably - you'll never have heard of!

-And if you start to consider non-conformist chapels, thing get even more confusing.
+And if you start to consider non-conformist chapels, things get even more confusing.
 Many people are astounded to discover that many even quite small villages once had two - or even three - different 'flavours' of Methodist chapel; and occasionally at least one Baptist chapel too!
 Of course, these days there's frequently not much trace of any of them.